 ~ Völuspá (Prophecy of the Seeress), from the Poetic Edda, ca. 1220

-The newest island in the world, the Icelandic island of Surtsey, located near the town of Heimaey on Vestmannaeyjar off the southern coast , was named after Surtr, a fire jötunn or giant from Norse mythology.
-This island began to form in November of 1963 and has been intensively studied by volcanologists during its initial eruption and subsequent formation of land mass which lasted through 1967.
-It has been the subject of intense interest by botanists and other biologists to observe the formation of life, which began almost immediately to colonize this originally barren landmass.
-In Icelandic mythology, Surtr is foretold as being a major figure during the events of Ragnarök (the end of the worlds of gods and men); carrying his bright sword, he will go to battle with the major god Freyr, and afterward the flames that he brings forth will engulf the Earth.
-This tartan is one of a set inspired by the landscape and mythology of Iceland. 🌋 🇮🇸
+The newest island in the world, the Icelandic island of Surtsey, which is located near the town of Heimaey on Vestmannaeyjar off the southern coast, began to form in November of 1963 and has been intensively studied by volcanologists during its initial eruption and formation through 1967.
+Named after Surtr, a fire jötunn or giant from Norse mythology, it has been the subject of intense interest by botanists and other biologists to observe the formation of life, which began almost immediately to colonize this originally barren landmass.
+In Icelandic mythology, Surtr is a major figure during the events of Ragnarök (the end of the worlds of gods and men); carrying his bright sword, he will go to battle with the god Freyr, causing the flames that he brings forth to engulf the Earth!
+This tartan is one of a beautiful and inspirational set inspired by the landscape and mythology of Iceland. 🌋 🇮🇸

 Iceland’s youngest island, Surtsey, began to emerge on November 14, 1963, and for the next three-and-a-half years, a series of eruptions produced a new island of basalt and ash about 20 miles from Icelands’s southern coast.
 Today, it’s one of the few places on Earth that has remained relatively pristine and untouched by humans and houses new life of all kinds, from plants to birds and even spiders.